webino/Webino/docs/source/basics/application.rst

     :local:

-The Webino™ application architecture is based around the Zend Frameowrk 2 but simplified and enhanced.
+The Webino™ application architecture is based around the Zend Framework but simplified and enhanced.
 It also brings some other useful open-source packages to make a web application devstack.